Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The target of 'margaret' is help to extract data from Minciencias to analyze scientific production in Colombia.

-tidyxl — by Duncan Garmonsway, a year ago
+tidyxl — by Duncan Garmonsway, 2 years ago

 Read Untidy Excel Files